-Karen I. Fredriksen-Goldsen, Ph.D., is Professor and Director of Healthy Generations Hartford Center of Excellence at the University of Washington.
-Dr. Fredriksen-Goldsen is a nationally and internationally recognized scholar addressing equity and intersections of aging, health disparities, and well-being in marginalized communities.
-With over 20 years of consecutive external funding, Dr. Fredriksen-Goldsen has led many landmark studies.
-As the Principal Investigator of Caring and Aging with Pride (R01), Dr. Fredriksen-Goldsen directed the first national study of health and aging of LGBT midlife and older adults and their caregivers.
-In the continuation project, Aging with Pride: National Health, Aging and Sexuality/Gender Study (NHAS) (R01), Dr. Fredriksen-Goldsen is leading the first longitudinal study of LGBT midlife and older adult health and aging to identify potentially modifiable factors that account for health trajectories in these communities.
-She has also investigated health and well-being across other marginalized communities, such as the impact of HIV on older adults in China and reducing cross-generational risk of cardiovascular disease in a Native American community.
-Dr. Fredriksen-Goldsen has provided invitational presentations at U.S. White House conferences, Institute of Medicine, Congressional Briefings, and a United Nations conference, as well as numerous others.
+Karen Fredriksen Goldsen, PhD, is Professor and Director of Healthy Generations Hartford Center of Excellence at the University of Washington.
+Dr. Fredriksen Goldsen is a nationally and internationally recognized scholar addressing equity and the intersections of health disparities, aging, and well-being in resilient at-risk communities.
+With over 20 years of consecutive external funding, Dr. Fredriksen Goldsen has led many landmark studies and was selected in PBS’s Next Avenue’s inaugural top 50 Influencers in Aging.
+Characterized as an international leader in aging and longevity research, she is Principal Investigator of multiple federally funded studies with LGBT older adults and their caregivers.
+Aging with Pride: National Health, Aging, and Sexuality/Gender Study (R01) is the first national longitudinal study of LGBT midlife and older adult health to identify modifiable factors that account for health trajectories in these communities, now in years 10 through 15.
+Aging with Pride: IDEA (Innovations in Dementia Empowerment and Action) (R01) is the first federally funded study to develop and test interventions for sexual and gender minority older adults with Alzheimer’s disease and related dementias and their care partners.